Wonju Airport

-Only one parking position is large enough for a Boeing 737-900.
-The airport has a daily scheduled flight two times, currently operated by Jin Air to Jeju.

-Because Wonju Airport is sharing with military, taking photograph or video of apron, runway and military facility is strictly prohibited.
+Operations

-Wonju Airport's passenger terminal is 1.5 km from the airport runway, requiring passengers to take a shuttle (about 20 minutes) to their aircraft.
+Wonju Airport's passenger terminal is 1.5 km from the airport runway, requiring passengers to take a shuttle bus (about 20 minutes) to their aircraft.
+There is only one aircraft stand, large enough for a Boeing 737-900.
+The airport has two daily scheduled flights, currently operated by Jin Air to Jeju.
+Because Wonju Airport is shared with the military, taking photos or videos of the apron, runway, or any military facility is strictly prohibited.